-Nevertheless, the fact remains that a lot can go wrong from the time food or drink enters the mouth and its byproducts leave the other end.
-Pretending otherwise might be a great way to sell diet books, generate blog visits, or feel superior to someone heavier, but it’s a disservice to the millions of people who have an unrecognized medical condition.
+Nevertheless, the fact remains that a lot can go wrong from the time food or drink enters the mouth and its residue leaves the other end.
+Pretending otherwise might be a great way to sell diet books, generate blog visits or feel superior to someone heavier, but it’s a disservice to the millions of people who have an unrecognized medical condition.

 And yes, there are people who could care less what they eat and willfully remain clueless about how their dietary choices perpetuate their weight issues and ill health.
 I know because some of them are family members or friends.

 However, there are also many others who do care deeply about their health and longevity and are totally baffled about why they can’t lose weight or sustain weight loss after having eaten less and moved more.